Comedo: Management

-Using nonoily cleansers and mild soap may not cause as much irritation to the skin as regular soap.
+Using non-oily cleansers and mild soap may not cause as much irritation to the skin as regular soap.
 Blackheads can be removed across an area with commercially available pore-cleansing strips (which can still damage the skin by leaving the pores wide open and ripping excess skin) or the more aggressive cyanoacrylate method used by dermatologists.

 Squeezing blackheads and whiteheads can remove them, but can also damage the skin.
 Doing so increases the risk of causing or transmitting infection and scarring, as well as potentially pushing any infection deeper into the skin.
 Comedo extractors are used with careful hygiene in beauty salons and by dermatologists, usually after steaming the face or washing in warm water.

 Complementary medicine options for acne in general have not been shown to be effective in trials.
 These include aloe vera, pyridoxine (vitamin B_{6}), fruit-derived acids, kampo (Japanese herbal medicine), ayurvedic herbal treatments, and acupuncture.

 Some acne treatments target infection specifically, but some treatments are aimed at the formation of comedones, as well.
 Others remove the dead layers of the skin and may help clear blocked pores.

 Dermatologists can often extract open comedones with minimal skin trauma, but closed comedones are more difficult.
 Laser treatment for acne might reduce comedones, but dermabrasion and laser therapy have also been known to cause scarring.

 Macrocomedones (1 mm or larger) can be removed by a dermatologist using surgical instruments or cauterized with a device that uses light.
 The acne drug isotretinoin can cause severe flare-ups of macrocomedones, so dermatologists recommend removal before starting the drug and during treatment.

 Some research suggests that the common acne medications retinoids and azelaic acid are beneficial and do not cause increased pigmentation of the skin.
-Retinoids should only be applied at night, since a) light degrades them, and b) the skin repair cycle peaks at night.
+Retinoids should only be applied at night, since light degrades them and the skin repair cycle peaks at night.
 Sunscreen should also be used during the day, as the skin becomes more sensitive to UV.

 Rare conditions

 Favre–Racouchot syndrome occurs in sun-damaged skin and includes open and closed comedones.

-Nevus comedonicus or comedo nevus is a benign hamartoma (birthmark) of the pilosebaceous unit around the oil-producing gland in the skin.
+Nevus comedonicus, or comedo nevus, is a benign hamartoma (birthmark) of the pilosebaceous unit around the oil-producing gland in the skin.
 It has widened open hair follicles with dark keratin plugs that resemble comedones, but they are not actually comedones.

 Dowling–Degos disease is a genetic pigment disorder that includes comedo-like lesions and scars.

 Familial dyskeratotic comedones are a rare autosomal-dominant genetic condition, with keratotic (tough) papules and comedo-like lesions.